Heroic Change Agents Use Data to Fight (and Win) the Good Fight

 Also, celebrate the small wins so that you can make progress toward even bigger wins.

-When using Hero data to help celebrate, praise, and reinforce staff efforts, be mindful of how you approach things if the data is not looking so good.
+When using SchoolMint Hero data to help celebrate, praise, and reinforce staff efforts, be mindful of how you approach things if the data is not looking so good.

 If the data suggests there is a systemic or school-wide issue, then as team do some problem solving first prior to possibly addressing the staff.

-For just as you should first reflect on your own practices if student behavior is not ideal, so should you if staff behaviors and usage are not what you would expect.
-There may be some simple tweaks or systems you could implement to help.
+Just as you should first reflect on your own practices if student behavior is not ideal, so should you reflect if you’re not seeing the expected results with staff behaviors and usage of your K-12 behavior classroom management system.

 Consider Other Data to Use, Such as Surveys, for Feedback